Coeliac disease: Post-1800s

 Christian Archibald Herter, an American physician, wrote a book in 1908 on children with coeliac disease, which he called "intestinal infantilism".
 He noted their growth was retarded and that fat was better tolerated than carbohydrate.
 The eponym Gee-Herter disease was sometimes used to acknowledge both contributions.
 Sidney V. Haas, an American paediatrician, reported positive effects of a diet of bananas in 1924.
 This diet remained in vogue until the actual cause of coeliac disease was determined.

 While a role for carbohydrates had been suspected, the link with wheat was not made until the 1940s by the Dutch paediatrician Willem Karel Dicke.
-It is likely that clinical improvement of his patients during the Dutch famine of 1944–1945 (during which flour was scarce) may have contributed to his discovery.
+Clinical improvement of his patients during the Dutch famine of 1944–1945 (during which flour was scarce) likely contributed to his discovery.
 Dicke noticed that the shortage of bread led to a significant drop in the death rate among children affected by coeliac disease from greater than 35% to essentially zero.
 He also reported that once wheat was again available after the conflict, the mortality rate soared to previous levels.
 The link with the gluten component of wheat was made in 1952 by a team from Birmingham, England.
 Villous atrophy was described by British physician John W. Paulley in 1954 on samples taken at surgery.
-This paved the way for biopsy samples taken by endoscopy.
+This encouraged biopsy samples taken by endoscopy.
 Throughout the 1960s, other features of coeliac disease were elucidated.
 Its hereditary character was recognised in 1965.
 In 1966, dermatitis herpetiformis was linked to gluten sensitivity.